Pilot (Malcolm in the Middle): Accolades

-The episode won multiple awards, including two Primetime Emmy Awards for Outstanding Directing and Writing for a Comedy Series for Todd Holland and Linwood Boomer, respectively, in 2000.
+The episode won multiple awards, including two Primetime Emmy Awards for Outstanding Directing and Writing for a Comedy Series for Holland and Boomer in 2000 respectively.
 Leading on from this, Holland was nominated for the Directors Guild of America Award for Outstanding Directing – Comedy Series in 2001.
+Editor Nancy Morrison was nominated for, and won the Best Edited Half-Hour Series award for her work on "Pilot" in 2001.